zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 Example of CAD of the Effector:
 ![Effector](media/Untitled3.png)

-Effector with different routing paths:
+Effector with different routing paths (parallel, convergent, and spiral):
 ![Effector](media/Effector.jpg)

 Single-segment tendon-actuated continuum robot prototype used for experiments: